nexus-Six/camelk-integration-workshop/kamelets-examples/timer-source/README.md

 ### Timer Source integration
-Today we are going to use Timer Source today.
+Today we are going to use Timer Source.

 As soon as the `timer-source.kamelet` is available in your cluster, you can use it in any integration such as the one defined in `timer.groovy`